-- 1. The board sets forth this section as a Code of Ethics/Standards for Practice for all child welfare agencies within the State of Arkansas.
+- 1. The Board sets forth this section as a Code of Ethics/Standards for Practice for all child welfare agencies within the State of Arkansas.
 Violations of the following shall be grounds for disciplinary action: - a.
 Confidentiality: In providing services, a child welfare agency shall safeguard information given by clients.
 A child welfare agency shall obtain the client's informed written consent before releasing confidential information, except when consent to disclose is permitted by law or required by judicial order.
 If the client is a minor, then the written consent shall be made with the minor and their legal representative or guardian; - b.
-Responsibility: A child placement agency shall provide a clear, written description of what the client may expect in the way of services, reports, risks, fees, billing, estimated schedules, and grievance procedures; - c.
-Misrepresentation: A child welfare agency shall not misrepresent its program services or experience; and - d.
+Responsibility: A child placement agency shall provide a clear, written description of what the client may expect in the way of services, reports, risks, fees, billing, estimated schedules and grievance procedures; - c.
+Misrepresentation: A child welfare agency shall not misrepresent its program services or experience; - d.
 Client Relationships: Relationships with clients shall not be exploited by the child welfare agency staff for personal gain.

-109 Conduct
+109 Unprofessional Conduct

-- 1. Unprofessional conduct in the practice of child welfare activities includes without limitation: - a.
-Permitting, aiding, or abetting an unlicensed person in performing activities that require a professional license; - b.
+- 1. Unprofessional conduct in the practice of child welfare activities shall include, but not limited to the following: - a.
+Permitting, aiding, or abetting an unlicensed person to perform activities requiring a professional license; - b.
 Misrepresenting type or status of education, training, expertise, licensure, or professional affiliations; - c.
-Failing to maintain confidentiality, except as otherwise required or permitted by law, of all information that has been received from a client in confidence during the course of services;

-- d.
-Violating the ethical standards adopted by the board; - e.
-Failing to report to the Licensing Unit any disciplinary action taken against the child welfare agency by another jurisdiction, or the surrender of a license or loss of authorization to practice child welfare activities in another jurisdiction; - f.
-Failing to comply with any stipulation or agreement with the board involving probation or a settlement of any disciplinary matters; and - g.
+Failing to maintain confidentiality, except as otherwise required or permitted by law, of all information that has been received from a client in confidence during the course of services; - d.
+Violating the ethical standards adopted by the Board; - e.
+Failing to report to the Licensing Unit any disciplinary action taken against the child welfare agency by another jurisdiction, domestic or international, or failing to report to the Licensing Unit the surrender of a license or loss of authorization to practice child welfare activities in another jurisdiction; - f.
+Failing to comply with any stipulation or agreement with the Board involving probation or a settlement of any disciplinary matters; - g.
 Engaging in behavior that could be viewed as sexual, dangerous, exploitative, or physically harmful to children.